 There is also a small scientific fishery in Maine, which uses spiny dogfish to study several of the species' unique biological characteristics.
 Dogfish have an organ called a rectal gland whose study helps scientists better understand the function of human kidneys.
 They also secrete a molecule called squalamine, which has strong antibiotic characteristics and shows promise as an anticancer agent.

 Landings were approximately 37.2 million pounds in 1992, gradually increasing to a peak of about 60 million pounds in 1996.
 In the late 1990s, landings declined to an average of around 40 million.
 After federal and state regulations were implemented in the early 2000s, landings declined to less than five million pounds in 2001 and 2002.
 They then ranged between two and eight million pounds between 2003 and 2009.
 As the stock began to improve, landings were increased to 21 million pounds in 2011.
 Commercial landings continue to be mostly female dogfish, with female landings comprising about 98% of the total commercial catch.
-The 2013/2014 quota is 40 million pounds in state and federal waters.
+The 2014/2015 quota is 49.37 million pounds and the 2015/1016 quota is 50.61 million pounds.

 Spiny dogfish captured as part of the NEAMAP SNE/MA Nearshore Trawl Survey; biological information will be collected on these specimens for use in stock assessments.
 Photo credit: NEAMAP.